scarsty/mlcc/readme.md

 ## Cifa

-A simple c-style script, synchronize from <https://github.com/scarsty/cifa>.
+A simple c-style script, please see <https://github.com/scarsty/common/tree/master/cifa>.
+The old develop brach is <https://github.com/scarsty/cifa>, now it has been moved here.

 ## INIReader